An Investment Model with Switching Costs and the Option to Abandon: Introduction

-The value that may be added by waiting before implementing a certain investment decision is a central feature of the real option theory.
-In some of the cases that arise in our analysis below, {\em value may be added by waiting before choosing one of two investment actions of a qualitatively different nature, one partially reversible and one totally irreversible\/}.
-With the exception of the related special case studied by Zervos~\cite{Z03}, we are not aware of other models that have been studied in the real option literature exhibiting this feature.
+The value that may be added by waiting before implementing a certain investment decision is a central feature of the real options theory.
+In some of the cases that arise in our analysis, {\em value may be added by waiting before choosing one of two investment actions of a qualitatively different nature, one partially reversible and one totally irreversible\/}.
+To the best of our knowledge, such a possibility has not been appreciated in the real options literature.
 For instance, in Case~II.3 in Section~\ref{SS-II} (see also Figure~6), the part of the ``production'' region identified by the set $\{ 1 \} \times \mbox{} ]\delta, \gamma[$ separates the ``abandonment'' region from the ``switch out'' region.
 In this case, if the initial condition of the state process is in this part of the state space, then it is optimal to take no action before committing to {\em either\/} enter a perpetual cycle of operating the investment project by optimally switching it between its two modes {\em or\/} permanently abandoning the project, depending on whether the economic indicator $X$ first rises to the level $\gamma$ or first drops to the level $\delta$.
 Furthermore, the investment project has infinite lifetime if the initial condition of the state process is in $\{ 1 \} \times [\gamma, \infty[ \mbox{} \cup \{ 0 \} \times \mbox{} ]0, \infty[$ and finite lifetime with strictly positive probability otherwise.
 The situation becomes more dramatic in Case~III.2 in Section~\ref{SS-III} (see also Figure~8).
 In this case, the part of the ``production'' region identified by the set $\{ 1 \} \times \mbox{} ]\delta, \gamma[$ separates the ``abandonment'' region from the ``switch out'' region, while the whole ``waiting'' region $\{ 0 \} \times \mbox{} ]\zeta, \alpha[$ separates the ``abandonment'' region from the ``switch in'' region.
 If the initial condition of the state process is in this part of the ``production'' region (resp., in the ``waiting'' region), then it is optimal to take no action before committing to {\em either\/} switch the investment project to its ``closed'' mode {\em or\/} permanently abandon it (resp., {\em either\/} switch the investment project to its ``open'' mode {\em or\/} permanently abandon it).
 Contrary to the previous case, the investment project's lifetime is always finite with strictly positive probability, and with probability~1 if $\mu - \sigma^2 \leq 0$.

 The paper is organised as follows.
 We formulate the stochastic optimisation problem that we solve in Section~\ref{pr-form}.
 In Section~\ref{HJB-eqns}, we consider the problem's HJB equation, we discuss how it characterises the five regions that determine the optimal strategy and we recall some related implications of the assumptions we make.
 We present the explicit solution to the stochastic control problem in Section~\ref{solution}.
 Here, we organise the eight cases that arise in three groups based on the analytical affinity of the different cases.
 To simplify the exposition of our main results, we collect most proofs in two appendixes.